p0ppy-fl0w3r/hydro-bro/Readme.md

 ## Using pre-seeded data

 Don't want to register but still want to use the app?
-User the following credentials to login to see some pre-seeded alarms.
+Use the following credentials to login and see some pre-seeded alarms.

 Username: test